Azurblau/AzBot/README.md

 - The same commands can be used from the console, just replace `!bot` with `d3bot`. (example: `d3bot editmesh ^`)

 ### Notes:
 - Restart the map after saving the mesh for the first time.
-Every map that has a navmesh at addon loading time is treated as a bot map (enabling the bot count director, !human command and survivor bonuses).
+Every map that has a navmesh at addon loading time is treated as a bot map (enabling the bot count director, `!human` command and survivor bonuses if configured).
 Move the navmesh file if that effect is not desired.
-- Use !botmod to change the desired zombies count.
-Examples: !botmod -100 for no bots, !botmod 100 for full server minus 2 slots for joining players, default is !botmod 1.
+- Use `!botmod` to change the desired zombies count.
+Examples: `!botmod -100` for no bots, `!botmod 100` for full server minus 2 slots for joining players, default is `!botmod 0`.
 - Navmeshes can be edited on the fly.
 Feel free to fix your meshes during testing.
-- This sketch might help: https://github.com/Dadido3/AzBot/raw/master/media/navmesh2.png
+- This sketch might help: https://github.com/Dadido3/D3bot/raw/master/media/navmesh2.png
 - Having sized nodes helps locating (= "what node are you in?").
 Unsized nodes use a small sphere instead of a rectangular area.
 - Once a bot enters a node's area/sphere, he immediately moves towards the next node's position.
 - It is recommended to use sized nodes for rooms/areas and unsized nodes for doors.
 Each hallway, intersection and groove should have their own sized node.
 For ladders, two unsized nodes, one at bottom and one at top, suffice.